 For me, as Headmaster, the proof of the success of our Sixth Form provision lies in our outcomes; academically our results are consistently strong.
-The 2019 A Level results are well above the national average for attainment with 30 students achieving a minimum of a Grade A average across three subjects and well over half of all A Level entries being graded A^/A or B.
+The 2019 A Level results (last public exam set of results) were well above the national average for attainment with 30 students achieving a minimum of a Grade A average across three subjects and well over half of all A Level entries being graded A\/A or B. The 2020 A Level Centre Assessed Grades were exceptional, as befitting an outstanding year group.

 Extra-curricular involvement over the last few years for our Post 16 students has been extraordinary, lead roles in the musical 'Chicago', representation in national music and dance finals and lifting the Nat West Vase at Twickenham being just three examples of the type of success enjoyed!
 Our Sixth Form students are without doubt outstanding role models for the younger students in the school and one hundred per cent of students last year went on to education, employment or training Post 18, with the large majority moving on to Russell Group Universities.
-We have 20 students on interview at Oxbridge this year.
-We also have phenomenal success rates for students from the Expressive Arts gaining places at the most prestigious National Music and Arts based colleges with 12 students gaining a place at various leading Music Conservatoires across the country in 2019.
+We have 15 students on interview at Oxbridge this year.
+We also have phenomenal success rates for students from the Expressive Arts gaining places at the most prestigious National Music and Arts based colleges with 10 students gaining a place at various leading Music Conservatoires across the country in 2020.